KimLakWon/fanfanman.github.io/_posts/2017-07-08-Disqus-Setup.md

 tags:
 ---

-### Disqus Setup Test
-In this post, I tried out the disqus function.
+- Since Disqus is a popular feature to Jekyll blogs, I tried to add it to my personal site in this post.
+- The setup instructions could be found on Disqus website.
+- And hooray!
+Here goes the Disqus features!